Summary of Benefits for Benefits Eligible Employees

 Health Insurance and Wellness

 Health Insurance Employee selects from a variety of medical insurance plans (including prescription, dental, vision) available through the State of Kansas.
-Employee must apply for coverage and provide required documentation within 31 days of employment.
-Coverage begins on the first of the month following 30 days of employment.
+Employee must apply for coverage and provide required documentation within 30 days of employment.
+Coverage begins on the first day of employment.

 Flexible Spending Accounts (FSA) Employee may select pre-tax payroll deductions for reimbursement for medical, dental expenses and/or dependent care expenses.
-Employee must apply for coverage within 31 days of employment; coverage begins on the first of the month following 30 days of employment.
+Employee must enroll within 30 days of hire.

 Retirement Plans — Mandatory